 A lung biopsy is generally a safe procedure.
 Any risk depends on if you have a lung disease and how severe it is.
 If you already have severe breathing problems, your breathing may be worse for a short time after the biopsy.

-- Lung biopsy may increase your chance of developing a collapsed lung (pneumothorax) during the biopsy.
+- Lung biopsy may make you more likely to get a collapsed lung (pneumothorax) during the biopsy.
 Your doctor may need to place a tube in your chest to keep your lung inflated while the biopsy site heals.

 - Severe bleeding (hemorrhage) may occur.

-- Spasms of the bronchial tubes can occur, which can cause breathing difficulties right after the biopsy.
+- Spasms of the bronchial tubes can occur, which can cause trouble breathing right after the biopsy.

 - Irregular heart rhythms (arrhythmias) can occur.